-Making All Voices Count is a global initiative that supports innovation, scaling-up, and research to deepen existing innovations and help harness new technologies to enable citizen engagement and government responsiveness.
+Making All Voices Count was a global initiative running from 2012 – 2017 that supported innovation, scaling-up, and research to deepen existing innovations and helped harness new technologies to enable citizen engagement and government responsiveness.

-Making All Voices Count is supported by the Department for International Development (DFID), U.S. Agency for International Development (USAID), Swedish International Development Cooperation Agency, Open Society Foundations (OSF) and Omidyar Network (ON), and is implemented by a consortium consisting of Hivos (lead organisation), the Institute of Development Studies (IDS) and Ushahidi.
+Making All Voices Count was supported by the Department for International Development (DFID), U.S. Agency for International Development (USAID), Swedish International Development Cooperation Agency, Open Society Foundations (OSF) and Omidyar Network (ON), and was implemented by a consortium consisting of Hivos (lead organisation), the Institute of Development Studies (IDS) and Ushahidi.

-The aim of Making All Voices Count is a substantial push towards effective democratic governance and accountability.
-We believe that open government depends on closing the feedback loop between citizens and government.
+The aim of Making All Voices Count was a substantial push towards effective democratic governance and accountability.
+It was based on the belief that open government depends on closing the feedback loop between citizens and government.

-Making All Voices Count aims to close the feedback loop by creating:
+Making All Voices Count aimed to close the feedback loop by creating: